-Figures 3 and 4 depict the significant decreases in the concentrations of TPH as gasoline and benzene, respectively, since June 1999 in well MW-3 over time (all groundwater elevations are based on the earlier wellhead survey elevations to retain consistency).
-There appears to be a generalized inverse relationship between groundwater levels and concentrations (concentrations go up with decreasing groundwater elevations, and concentrations go down with increasing elevations), although this did not hold during the current event.
-In general this suggests drainage of contaminants from isolated soil pores upon declines in groundwater elevations.
-The consistent decline and the associated asymptotic concentration curve in concentrations of TPH as gasoline and benzene suggest contamination at this location is largely associated with a near surface soil source in the vadose zone.
+Previous graphs of TPH as gasoline and benzene concentrations versus time and groundwater elevation have yielded a generalized inverse relationship between groundwater levels and concentrations (concentrations go up with decreasing groundwater elevations, and concentrations go down with increasing elevations).
+In general terms, this tends to suggest drainage of contaminants from isolated soil pores upon declines in groundwater elevations.
+However, as seen in the previous event, this relationship did not hold for the current event; groundwater concentrations and the groundwater elevation have both decreased.
+The consistent decline and the associated asymptotic concentration curve in concentrations of TPH as gasoline and benzene over time suggests contamination at this location is largely associated with a near surface soil source in the vadose zone.
 This supports the selected remedial action plan, source excavation.